Name: Jimmie Moglia

 Books Written

-- (In Italian) “Il Nostro Dante Quotidiano, 3500 modi di cavarsela con Dante” – (Our Daily Dante, 3500 ways to get away with it with Dante).
+• (In Italian) “Il Nostro Dante Quotidiano, 3500 modi di cavarsela con Dante” – (Our Daily Dante, 3500 ways to get away with it with Dante).
 This is the equivalent for Dante of “Your Daily Shakespeare”.
+The book was presented in Florence in November 2012, in the “Sala Dantesca” of the “Palazzo della Lana’, in the presence of the authorities of the Tuscan Region.
+Subsequent presentations were in Genoa, Turin and Milan in January 2013.
+Click here to see outlines of the presentations

-- “The Pleasures of Active Reading.”
-The companion book to the Memex device and system I invented to mark books non destructively.
+• “The Pleasures of Active Reading.”
+The companion book to the Memex device and system I invented to mark books non destructively and to develop the analytic memory.

-- “The Art of Memory in the XXI Century” or How to Remember 500 Shakespearean Quotations Without Really Trying (guaranteed) with the Mnemonic Frame System (MFS).
-It is a combination book/DVD.
+• “The Art of Memory in the XXI Century” or How to Remember 500 Shakespearean Quotations Without Really Trying (guaranteed) with the Mnemonic Frame System (MFS).
+It is a combination book/DVD to develop the specular memory.
 The book explains and illustrates the effective and amusing MFS.
-The MFS is based on the principles of Simonides of Ceos, Cicero and others during the Renaissance, when memory was a subject in the syllabus of ALL students.
-It also incorporates the concepts of ‘Philosophic Painting” discovered by Philosophy Professor, Emanuele Gennaro.
+The MFS is based on the principles of Simonides of Ceos, Cicero and other Renaissance writers and researchers, when memory was a subject in the syllabus of ALL students.
+It also incorporates the concepts of ‘Philosophic Painting” discovered by Italian Philosophy Professor, Emanuele Gennaro.

 The DVD contains 500 Mnemonic Frames for Shakespeare quotes.
 One frame, one quote.

 Do not imagine effort, pain and suffering.
+“No profit grows, where is no pleasure taken” (Taming of the Shrew).
 You will quickly become captivated and elated at discovering the great memorizing power you never thought you had.
-And, more important, how you will quickly be able to recall, apply and interject the cutting punch-line into your conversation at the right point and time.
+And, more important, how you will quickly be able to recall, apply and interject the cutting punch-line into your conversation, at the right point and right time.

 …. two in progress.